-The bull market and the outrage constraint Bebchuk and Fried (2004, ch.
-5) argue that the stock-market boom has increased the pay levels that are defensible and acceptable to outsiders without triggering significant outrage.
+Bebchuk and Fried (2004, chapter 5) argue that the stock market boom has increased the pay levels that are defensible and acceptable to outsiders without triggering significant outrage.
 Under this view, a rising stock market, which affects even the market caps of poorly performing companies, provides most firms with a convenient justification for substantial pay increases.
 Furthermore, investors and other outsiders are generally less bothered by excessive and distorted pay arrangements when markets are rising rapidly.

-According to this explanation, the bull market of the 1990s-the biggest bull market since the Depression-weakened the outrage constraint, giving managers and boards more latitude to boost executive pay.
-Conversely, shareholders who have seen the value of their investments decline precipitously are more prone to scrutinize managerial behaviour and less likely to be forgiving of what they perceive (correctly or incorrectly) to be managerial overreaching, which is consistent with the fact that pay did not continue to escalate during 2000-2.
+According to this explanation, the bull market of the 1990's-the biggest bull market since the Depression-weakened the outrage constraint, giving managers and boards more latitude to boost executive pay.
+Conversely, shareholders who have seen the value of their investments decline precipitously are more prone to scrutinize managerial behavior and less likely to be forgiving of what they perceive (correctly or incorrectly) to be managerial overreaching, which is consistent with the fact that pay did not continue to escalate during 2000-2002.

-Like the market equilibrium explanations discussed above, this explanation predicts a general correlation over time between stock-market levels and compensation levels.
+Like the market equilibrium explanations discussed above, this explanation predicts a general correlation over time between stock market levels and compensation levels.
 How one can disentangle which explanation underlies this correlation is an interesting question for future research.